-The Chartered Tax Institute of Malaysia Unit B-13-1, Block B, 13th Floor Megan Avenue II No. 12, Jalan Yap Kwan Seng, 50450 Kuala Lumpur
+The Chartered Tax Institute of Malaysia Unit B-13-1, Block B (Unit 1-5), 13th Floor Megan Avenue II No. 12, Jalan Yap Kwan Seng 50450 Kuala Lumpur

 The materials in the Resource Centre are for reference only and borrowing is strictly not allowed.
 Students are required to register prior to usage of the Resource Centre.
-Students who require a place to study are encouraged to use the public libraries.